browserbase/example-web-scraping/README.md

-# Browserbase Form Fill Examples
+# Browserbase Web Scraping Example

 This repository contains examples of automating form submissions using Browserbase with different languages and frameworks.
 These examples accompany the [Browserbase documentation on automating form submissions](/automating-form-submissions).